cs2103aug2015-w10-3j/main/Developer Guide.md

 The Parser component consists of a `CommandParser` class which receives the raw user input and creates a `Command` object which is executed by the `Logic` component

-The first element of the ArrayList is always the command keyword, while the remaining elements could be the task name or deadline, depending on the type of the command.

 ###### Notable API

 | Return type   | Method and Description                                            |